 The arrangement can be done through online promotions on social media like Facebook, Twitter, and Instagram.
 Of course, they will avail this specific type of service from you if you have a huge following.
 This is very important as a way to make sure that advertisers get more readers through your blog.

-With sponsored posts, I usually earn at least ₱500 to as much as ₱5000 per 300-500 worded article with photos and contact details.
+With sponsored posts, I usually earn by writing articles with photos and contact details.
 Also included are links redirected to their official website or social media accounts.
 But sometimes, I receive tokens or items with the same or higher value from the basic honorarium fee.

 The amount offered will depend on how good your website is performing regarding page views and visits.
 The frequency of updating your website/blog will also affect this.